ucn-triumf/ucndata/docs/ucncycle.md

 #### Notes

-Getting the hits requires that you parse the entire tree, so to speed this up, a histogram is created where the bin edges are set to the period and cycle start/end times.
+Getting the hits with resolution_ms=0 requires that you parse the entire tree, so to speed this up, a histogram is created where the bin edges are set to the period and cycle start/end times.
 This histogram is cached as `self._nhits` so future requests of the number of hits is fast.
 However, if you modify the start/end times of the periods, this histogram is no longer accurate and so must be recomputed.
 This happens automatically, but rebuilding the histogram adds to your runtime.
-Thus the following works, but is slow:
+Thus the following works, but is
+slow:

 ```python
 hits = []